Spin-harmonic structures and nilmanifolds: Spin-harmonic Lg structures on 5-dimensional manifolds

-We now compute the Dirac operator of $\eta$ in terms of the tensors we introduced; we use the notation of Definition \ref{covariant-derivative}. \begin{proposition} Let $\eta \in \S(M)$ be a unitary spinor.
+We now compute the Dirac operator of $\eta$ in terms of the tensors we introduced; we use the notation of Definition \ref{covariant-derivative}. \begin{proposition} Let $\eta \in \S(M)$ be a unit-length spinor.
 The Dirac operator is

 \end{proposition}